docker/libchan/PROTOCOL.md

 * When receiving a data frame on any active SPDY stream, the receiver MUST decode it using msgpack.
 If the decoding fails, the receiver MUST close the underlying stream, and future calls to `Receive` on that channel MUST return an error.

-* If a valid msgpack message is included in the data frame, but the frame also includes garbage trailing or leading data, the frame should be handled just like an invalid encoding error.

 * A valid msgpack decode operation with leftover trailing or leading data is considered an *invalid* msgpack decode operation, and MUST yield the corresponding error.